 - Inappropriate behaviour (including disrespectful and racist incidents) is recorded appropriately.

 - Children are praised and rewarded for displaying respect for others, including through ‘Star of the Week’ assemblies.

 Tolerance of Those of Different Faiths and Beliefs

 Bure Valley School is situated in an area which is not culturally diverse, therefore we place significant emphasis on promoting diversity with the children in the following ways:

 - Curriculum - Our curriculum promotes respect, tolerance and diversity.
 Children are encouraged to express themselves through discussions, debates and consultations.
 The RE (Religious Education), PSHE (Personal, Social and Health Education), Citizenship and SMSC (Spiritual, Moral, Social and Cultural) provision is embedded across the curriculum through the use of the Norfolk Agreed RE Syllabus and DfE ‘SEAL’ curriculum.
 Across the Key Stage, children explore a number of world faiths (Judaism, Sikhism, Hinduism, Buddhism and Islam), alongside their learning about Christianity.
 Other opportunities are provided to learn about different cultures and beliefs, for example, through stories read aloud, the choice of texts used in lessons, internet research, role play, art and music.
 Children are also taught about how to stay safe when using the internet.

-- Assemblies – whole-school and ‘Circle Time’ assemblies.
+- Assemblies – whole-school and ‘Teacher’ assemblies.
 These are regularly planned to address this issue either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.

 - Visiting speakers – to enrich the curriculum and widen the children’s learning opportunities.